writethedocs/www/docs/conference/talks.rst

 .. _Mozilla Support: http://support.mozilla.org

-Jennifer Hartnett-Henderson - Dual Coding with Sketchnotes and Hand Lettering
+Jennifer Hartnett-Henderson - Sketchnotes: Communicate Complex Ideas Quickly
 ----------------------------------------------------------------------------------------

     **20 minutes**

-    Dual coding theory says that if pick any 2 of Visual, Auditory, Kinesthetic or Reading/Writing you can learn more and teach more.
-In this short form talk, I'll show how sketchnotes and hand lettering can both spice up your documents and increase retention.
+    Pick any two of the Visual, Auditory, Kinesthetic or Reading/Writing channels to communicate ideas faster and increase retention.
+In this 20 minute talk, I'll show how sketchnotes help communicate complex ideas quickly.
+For examples, check out the Sketchnote Army blog, The Sketchnote Handbook on Flickr, and these two entries on my blog: Getting All Your Photos in One Place and Ten Years of Photos in One Hand.

+    Jennifer Hartnett-Henderson is a strategist, program manager and fine artist with an MFA in Digital Media.
+She recently returned from the Mobile Photography Awards show in NYC where she was recognized with three Honorable Mentions in two categories.
+Since 2000 she’s had many shows in the US and Europe and writes about photography on her blog Jennifer Hartnett Henderson.
+Sketchnoting helps integrate her right brain creative side with her left brain strategy work as she communicates complex ideas quickly.

+    We’ll cover:

-    1. What are sketchnotes?
+    * What are sketchnotes?
 How are they different from art?
-From drawing?
-Challenge: draw one sketchnote during this talk.
+    * Challenge: draw one sketchnote during this talk.
-    2. What is hand lettering?
-How is it different from Typography?
+    * What is hand lettering?
+How is it different from typography?
-    3. What are examples in documentation where these techniques have been used
+    * What are examples of sketchnotes in use?
-    4. Why bother?
+    * Why does it work?
 Dual coding theory, brain research
-    5. What's in it for me?
-    6. Simple ways to get started (basic tools, easily available resources including books, flickr groups, websites)
+    * Simple ways to get started (basic tools, easily available resources including books, videos, Flickr groups, websites)
-    7. If you don't want to do it yourself where can you find resources
-    8. Share your sketchnote from this talk: Twitter, Flickr
+    * Share your sketchnote from this talk: Twitter, Flickr #sketchnotewtd

 Jennifer Hodgdon - Motivating developers to write API documentation